gizemokatan/Tech-Academy-Projects/The_Tech_Academy_JavaScript_Projects/JavaScript Projects/Calculator/README.md

-I designed calculator to practice my CSS and JavaScript skills.
+I designed a calculator to practice my CSS and JavaScript skills.